Getting Started with Azure Site Recovery: On-Premises to On-Premises Protection

 - If you are using a virtual LAN (VLAN) based logical network, ensure that the network sites you add to the logical network are isolated.

-- If you are using a Windows Network Virtualization-based logical network, Hyper-V Recovery Manager will automatically create isolated VM networks.
+- If you are using a Windows Network Virtualization-based logical network, Azure Site Recovery will automatically create isolated VM networks.

 Run a test failover for a recovery plan as follows: